CONTENT WARNING

 Context

 Western Virginia's mineral-spring resorts were extremely popular in the 19th century.
-Travelers from throughout the United States, but especially from southern states, visited the resorts.
-There people would take in the "cure" or spring water, enjoy the bucolic rural landscapes, and what they believed was the restorative mountain air.
-On their way to the springs, travelers also sought the picturesque beauty of the state's natural wonders such as the Peaks of Otter and Natural Bridge.
+Travelers from throughout the United States, especially from the southern region, visited the resorts.
+There people would drink or bathe in the spring water, which many considered a way to restore health.
+They also enjoyed the bucolic rural landscapes and what they believed was restorative mountain air.
+On their way to the springs, travelers also sought the picturesque beauty of the state's natural wonders like the Peaks of Otter and Natural Bridge.

 Broadsides, often overside printed sheets of paper, typically contained proclamations, announcements, or advertisements, and were publicly posted or distributed door to door.